IsNotRicardo/docker-javafx-guide/docs/unix-linux-x-server.md

 # Setting up an X server on Unix/Linux

 > [!WARNING]
-> This guide has not been tested and might be incomplete.
+> This section of the guide has not been tested and might be incomplete.

 ## X.org Xhost